BENDY BUDDHA ACUPUNCTURE

 Mental health team

-Evidence
+Evidence and safety

 Mental health remains a considerable public health concern in New Zealand with 46.6% of the total population predicted to be affected by a mental health disorder at some point in their life and 20.7% having been affected in the last 12 months (1).
 This is consistent with worldwide findings with the WHO study of global burden of disease finding depression to be the third leading cause of disability (2).
 Mental health continues to be identified as an area where an effectiveness gap in treatment exists, with up to 60% of patients prescribed pharmacological agents for depression experiencing a lack of efficacy.
 General practitioners (GPs) state that mental health is an area of clinical practice in which available treatments are not fully effective (3,4).